gtechsltn/idsrv4-reactjs-dotnet-core-5/README.md

 + The source code for the sample React app secured by IdentityServer4 is available on GitHub.
 You can clone and run these projects out of the box.
 Below are links to repositories and their description

 + **workcontrolgit/react-oidc-client-js** — this repo contains a React app pre-configured with OIDC client library to login IdentityServer4.
 The app provides login/logout features.
 The repo is a fork of react-oidc-client-js and then upgraded to React 17 and added custom code/configuration to work on localhost and in Azure
-+ **workcontrolgit/TokenProject.AdminUI** — this is a repository of IdentityServer4 Admin UI written in C#/NetCore5.
++ **workcontrolgit/TokenProject.AdminUI** — this repo of IdentityServer4 Admin UI written in C#/NetCore5.
 The Visual Studio solution consists of three web projects Admin UI, Admin API, and IdentityServer4.
 + **workcontrolgit/catnetcoreapi** — this repo contains a sample REST API generated using OnionAPI template.
 The REST API is written in C#/NetCore 5.

 ### Task 2.1 — Git clone React app with Visual Code